Flixxy.com Two Performances - 47 Years Apart - The Diamonds Home Daily Popular

 The Diamonds were a Canadian vocal quartet of the 1950s and early 1960s who rose to prominence performing mostly cover versions of songs by black musicians.
 The original members were Dave Somerville (lead), Ted Kowalski (tenor), Phil Levitt (baritone), and Bill Reed (bass).
 Doo-wop is a style of vocal-based rhythm and blues music, which developed in African-American communities in the 1940s and which achieved mainstream popularity in the 1950s and early 1960.
 With its smooth, consonant vocal harmonies, doo-wop was one of the most mainstream, pop-oriented R&B styles of the 1950s and 1960s.

-Flixxy editors search the internet daily, to find the very best videos for you: SELECTION: From over 300,000 videos uploaded to YouTube daily, Flixxy editors select only 1‑3 videos to be added to the site daily.
+Flixxy editors search the internet daily, to find the very best videos for you: SELECTION: From over 3 million videos uploaded to YouTube daily, we select only a few videos to be added to the site daily.
 PG RATING: Flixxy videos and comments are all PG rated.
 They are "Safe For All Ages" and "Safe For Work".
-All content is “uplifting”.
+Our content is uplifting.
 SELECTED START AND END POINTS: Many of Flixxy’s videos start late or end early.
 We skip lengthy introductions and get to the point.
-CONCISE CAPTION AND DESCRIPTION: We know your time is valuable. so we distill the information down to what you want to know.
+CONCISE CAPTION AND DESCRIPTION: We don't use "click-bait."
+Your time is valuable, so we distill the information down to what you want to know.

-FREE DAILY NEWSLETTER: Get the latest videos delivered to your inbox by subscribing to the free "Video of the Day" newsletter here.
+FREE DAILY NEWSLETTER: Get the latest videos delivered to your inbox by subscribing to the FREE "Video of the Day" newsletter.